wpengine/hwptoolkit/packages/toolbar/examples/next/README.md

 - Pretty permalinks enabled
 - CORS headers enabled for localhost:3000

-## Environment Configuration

-The example uses standard ports (3000 for frontend, 8888 for WordPress) to match other hwptoolkit examples.

 ## TypeScript Support

 The example includes full TypeScript support with proper types for:

 - Toolbar state and nodes
 - WordPress API responses
 - React hook return types